Three-dimensional Vorticity Effects on Extinction Behavior of Laminar Flamelets: Results

-As the premixed flame does not always have a unique peak temperature, the same manner of extinction curves as shown in Figure \ref{fig3} hold less meaning because the peak temperature does not decay until the flame zone reaches the \ce{H2O} diffusion layer.
-Instead, it is beneficial to discuss the standoff distance between the flame zone diffusion layer and the $H_2O$ diffusion layer, which does decrease predictably with $S^*$.
-Figure \ref{fig11}\textbf{a} shows both an increased peak temperature and increased standoff distance due to the centrifugal effect.
-Again, vorticity lowers the strain rate in the flame zone, increasing residence time.
-This also increases the flame thickness.
+As the premixed flame does not have a unique peak temperature until the gradient region produced by the flame meets the stagnation point, it is beneficial to discuss the flame standoff distance in addition to S-curves.
+We define the standoff distance as the distance between the flame zone diffusion layer and the stagnation point, which decreases predictably with $S^*$.
+Figure \ref{fig12}\textbf{a} shows both an increased peak temperature and increased standoff distance due to the centrifugal effect.
+Contrary to non-premixed flames which have enhanced combustion via increased residence time, premixed flames are much less dependent on residence time because diffusion is unnecessary to create a flammable mixture.
+Instead, the effect of vorticity is to reduce the velocity at a given axial location which allows the flame speed, relatively unchanged by vorticity, to move the flame to the right.
+This results in increased peak temperature because the scalar gradients are removed from the interface, i.e., the flame thickness increases.
 A comparison can be drawn here with the work of Kolla and Swaminathan \cite{Swaminathan} which examined strained premixed flames.
 They found that the flame brush thickness increases with the magnitude of the turbulent fluctuating velocity component normalized by unstrained laminar flame speed.
 Our results are in qualitative agreement as their parameterizing quantity can be likened to our non-dimensional vorticity, $\omega_k = \omega_k^*/S^*$.
-Our results show modifications of velocity via differing strain rates which was also reported by \cite{KnudsenKollaHawkesPitsch}, although that work considered only normal strain rate without vorticity.
-The species profiles in Figure \ref{fig11}\textbf{b}, heat release rate in \ref{fig11}\textbf{c}, and integrated \ce{H2} reaction rate in \ref{fig11}\textbf{d}, reflect this shift of the diffusion layer.
-We expect that the incoming temperature of the \ce{H2O} stream will affect the flame character near the extinction limit.
+Our results show modifications of velocity via differing strain rates which was also reported by Knudsen et al. \cite{KnudsenKollaHawkesPitsch}, although that work considered only normal strain rate without vorticity.
+The species profiles in Figure \ref{fig12}\textbf{b}, heat release rate in \ref{fig12}\textbf{c}, and integrated \ce{H2} reaction rate in \ref{fig12}\textbf{d}, reflect this shift of the diffusion layer.
+We expect that the temperature of the inflow will affect the flame character near the extinction limit.